Kotagede: Royal city and pilgrimages

-Jolang initiated the construction of a number of Taman (enclosed pleasure garden).
+Jolang initiated the construction of several Taman (enclosed pleasure gardens).
 He was remembered in his posthumous name as Panembahan Seda Krapyak ("Lord Who Died during Hunting (in Hunting Lodge)") because he was reputedly killed by a deer while hunting in his krapyak (enclosed hunting forest).

 Jolang's successor to the throne was Mas Rangsang (rule 1613-1645) better known as Sultan Agung Hanyakrakusuma, "The Great Sultan, Ruler of the Universe".
 He expanded his territory to include Central and East Java.
 He attacked Batavia twice although to no avail.
 Sultan Agung decided to leave Kotagede to a place called Kerta, about 5 km south of Kotagede, while initiating the construction of a new capital with much greater walls nearby named Plered.

-The capital of Mataram moved several times afterwards only to return later to a location near Kotagede.
+The capital of Mataram moved several times afterward only to return later to a location near Kotagede.
 From Kerta it was relocated to Plered by Agung's son, Mangkurat I. Only one generation settled in Plered before the fall of this city after being defeated by some contenders of Mangkurat I in 1677.

 After the rebellion had been put down, his successor Mangkurat II, decided to establish a new capital named Kartasura 50 km to the east.
 The Chinese massacre in Batavia turned into turmoil in many major parts of Java during the first half of the 18th century.
 The rebel leader, Sunan Kuning, occupied the throne of Mataram in Kartasura after Pakubawana II had left the capital in defeat.
 Pakubuwana II later regained his kingdom, but the throne had been tarnished, and so a new palace had to be established to have a purified center.
 In 1745, he created a new place which became the heart of the city of Surakarta.

 Unlike many other parts of Java, some ancestral lands including Kotagede were indivisible because they were regarded as a kind of heirloom rather than measurable territory.
 The cemetery and mosque were guarded by officials from both courts and the surrounding lands were assigned as appanage to sustain the life of these officials.
-As the political power shifted, Kotagede became principally a pilgrimage town with its royal mausoleum and other sites associated with the initial establishment of Mataram kingdom.
+As the political power shifted, Kotagede became principally a pilgrimage town with its royal mausoleum and other sites associated with the initial establishment of the Mataram kingdom.

 Colonial era

 By the end of the 19th century, transportation and monetization of the agricultural economy improved.
-Kotagede's merchant prosper during this era.
+Kotagede's merchants prospered during this era.
 Walled merchant houses called Kalang houses appeared during this era, constructed in thick masonry walls to protect the accumulated possessions.
-These traditional merchant houses sometimes combine element from Dutch architecture which was considered luxurious, producing an eclectic architecture.
+These traditional merchant houses sometimes combine elements from Dutch architecture which was considered luxurious, producing eclectic architecture.
 Silverware flourished during this era.